Home Depot, Inc.

 LIQUIDITY AND CAPITAL RESOURCES

-At February 1, 2026, we had $1.4 billion in cash and cash equivalents, of which $1.0 billion was held by our foreign subsidiaries.
+At May 3, 2026, we had $1.6 billion in cash and cash equivalents, of which $1.0 billion was held by our foreign subsidiaries.
 We believe that our current cash position, cash flow generated from operations, funds available from our commercial paper program, and access to the long-term debt capital markets should be sufficient not only for our operating requirements, any required debt payments, and satisfaction of other contractual obligations, but also to enable us to invest in the business, fund dividend payments, and fund any share repurchases through the next several fiscal years.
-In addition, we believe we have the ability to obtain alternative sources of financing, if necessary or appropriate.
+In addition, we believe that we have the ability to obtain alternative sources of financing, if necessary or appropriate.

 Our material cash requirements include contractual and other obligations arising in the normal course of business.
 Our contractual obligations include long-term debt and related interest payments, operating and finance lease obligations, and purchase obligations.
 In addition to our cash requirements, we follow a disciplined approach to capital allocation.
 This approach first prioritizes investing in the business, followed by paying dividends, with the intent of then returning excess cash to shareholders in the form of share repurchases.
 In March 2024, we paused share repurchases in connection with the SRS acquisition and do not have plans to resume share repurchases in fiscal 2026 as we seek to reduce our outstanding debt.

-During fiscal 2025, we invested approximately $3.7 billion back into our business in the form of capital expenditures.
+During the first three months of fiscal 2026, we invested $844 million back into our business in the form of capital expenditures.
 We plan to invest approximately $4 billion back into our business in the form of capital expenditures in fiscal 2026, in line with our expectation of approximately 2.5% of projected fiscal 2026 net sales.
-We expect to make these investments across initiatives supporting our strategy of driving our core and culture, including building new stores and maintaining existing stores, delivering a frictionless, interconnected experience, and winning with Pros.
+We expect to make investments across initiatives supporting our strategy of driving our core and culture, including building new stores and maintaining existing stores, delivering a frictionless interconnected experience, and winning with Pros.
 However, as in the past, we may adjust our capital expenditures to support the operations of the business, to enhance long-term strategic positioning, or in response to the economic environment, as necessary or appropriate.
 We may also utilize strategic acquisitions to help accelerate our strategic initiatives.

-During fiscal 2025, we paid cash dividends of $9.2 billion to shareholders.
 In February 2026, we announced a 1.3% increase in our quarterly cash dividend from $2.30 to $2.33 per share.
+During the first three months of fiscal 2026, we paid cash dividends of $2.3 billion to shareholders.
 We intend to pay a dividend in the future; however, any future dividend is subject to declaration by our Board based on our earnings, capital requirements, financial condition, and other factors considered relevant by our Board.

 DEBT

-At the beginning of fiscal 2025, we had a commercial paper program that allowed for an aggregate of $7.0 billion in borrowings, and was supported by $7.0 billion of back-up credit facilities.
-These back-up credit facilities consisted of a five-year $3.5 billion credit facility scheduled to expire in July 2027, a 364-day $2.0 billion credit facility scheduled to expire in May 2025, and a 364-day $1.5 billion credit facility scheduled to expire in July 2025.
+We have a commercial paper program that allows for an aggregate of $11.0 billion in borrowings, and is supported by $11.0 billion of back-up credit facilities.
+These backup credit facilities consist of a five-year $3.5 billion credit facility scheduled to expire in May 2030, a 364-day $3.5 billion credit facility scheduled to expire in July 2026, a three-year $3.0 billion back-up credit facility scheduled to expire in July 2028, and a 364-day $1.0 billion back-up credit facility scheduled to expire in July 2026.

-During fiscal 2025, all of our short-term borrowings were under our commercial paper program, and the maximum amount outstanding during that period was $5.8 billion.
-At February 1, 2026, we had outstanding borrowings under our commercial paper program of $4.5 billion with a weighted average interest rate of 3.7%.
-At February 1, 2026, we had no outstanding borrowings under our back-up credit facilities, and we were in compliance with all of the covenants contained in our back-up credit facilities, none of which are expected to impact our liquidity or capital resources.
+During the first three months of fiscal 2026, all of our short term borrowings were under our commercial paper program.
+We utilized commercial paper borrowings to support general liquidity, including the repayment of long-term debt, and the maximum amount outstanding during the first three months of fiscal 2026 was $6.2 billion.
+At May 3, 2026, we had outstanding borrowings under our commercial paper program of $3.5 billion with a weighted average interest rate of 3.8%, we had no outstanding borrowings under our back-up credit facilities, and we were in compliance with all of the covenants contained in our back-up credit facilities, none of which are expected to impact our liquidity or capital resources.

 CASH FLOWS SUMMARY